mavryk-network/mavryk-taquito/docs/maps_bigmaps.md

 The `get` method of the `MichelsonMap` class accesses values of the map for a specified key.

 :::caution Reminder
-** Taquito will handle timestamps with the milliseconds as 2019-09-06T15:08:29.000Z rather than 2019-09-06T15:08:29Z which is crucial when accessing maps with complex keys **
+** Webmavryk will handle timestamps with the milliseconds as 2019-09-06T15:08:29.000Z rather than 2019-09-06T15:08:29Z which is crucial when accessing maps with complex keys **
 :::

 <Tabs